frozenjava/OpenLetters/README.md

 ## Open-Core Model
 This project follows an *open-core* model:

-- The base functionality of Open Letters is open-source and freely available under the MIT License.
+- The base functionality of Open Letters is open-source and freely available under the GPL License.
 This includes features like OCR text extraction, letter categorization, reminders, and local data storage without any ads or analytics.
 - The version of the app on the Google Play Store may include paid features, ads, analytics, and other premium services.
 These additional features are not included in the open-source version of the app.

 The open-source version provides the core features necessary to digitize and organize your letters, while the Play Store version may offer enhanced functionality for users who prefer a paid experience.

-## License
-The base code of Open Letters is released under the MIT License.
-You are free to use, modify, and distribute the code as long as you comply with the terms of the license.
-However, if you plan to distribute the app (either as-is or modified), you are not allowed to monetize the app by selling paid features, including ads or analytics, unless you have explicit permission from the original author (you).
-The Play Store version may contain paid features, ads, and analytics, which are not part of the open-source distribution.